craigem/timb/README.md

 * If you don't already have one, copy the example netrc to ~/.netrc and replace the example content with your own credentials to GitHub and bitbucket.
 * Copy the example timbrc to ~/.timbrc and set the variables to suite your own environment.

+## To Do

+* Error handling.
+There's a lot more of it needed.
+* Removing all the named repo's with a  "-r" argument.